Deployments

 - Workload Name

-Enter 1 to 63 characters starting and ending with a letter or digit.
+Enter 1 to 63 characters starting and ending with a lowercase letter or digit.
 Only lowercase letters, digits, hyphens (-), and periods (.) are allowed.
-Do not enter consecutive periods or place a hyphen before or after a period.
+Do not enter two consecutive periods or place a hyphen adjacent to a period.
 The workload name cannot be changed after creation.
 If you need to change the name, create another workload.

 - Namespace